The most common mistake when choosing a space

 That’s the gross-to-net problem.
 And it’s one of the most common mistakes made when organizing business events.

 Most venues quote the gross floor area: the total number of square meters of the space.
-But the space you actually have available for guests—the net floor area—is significantly smaller.
-The stage, bar, technical room, emergency exits, coat check, and catering setup all take up space.
-Sometimes as much as 35 to 40% of the total.
+But the space actually available for guests (the net floor area) is significantly smaller.
+The stage, bar, technical room, emergency exits, coat check, and catering setup all take up space—sometimes as much as 35 to 40% of the total.

-If you skip that calculation, you’ll end up with a problem you won’t be able to solve on the day itself.
-So: do the math before you book.
+If you skip that calculation, you’ll end up with a problem that can’t be solved on the same day.
+So be sure to do the math before you book.

 Gross vs. net: what's the difference?

-Gross floor area is the total floor area of the space—measured from wall to wall.
-Net floor area is what remains after subtracting all unusable elements.
+Gross area is the total floor area of the space: measured from wall to wall.
+Net area is what remains after subtracting all unusable elements.

 What qualifies as a tax deduction?